Gaukler/Software-Rasterizer/README.md

 Avocado model from [here](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/Avocado).

 # Build instructions
-Only tested on Windows.
+Developed and tested on Windows 10.
 As only standard libraries are used the code should work on any C++ 17 compiler out of the box.
 Precompiled headers are setup to work with Visual Studio.

-The application relies on a "resources" folder.
-It has to contain the specified model and texture.
+The asset paths to model and texture files are relative to a "resources" folder.
+This folder is searched along the path of the working directory.
 The resulting image is written into the resource folder.
-The folder is searched along the path of the working directory.

 # References
 https://github.com/ssloy/tinyrenderer/wiki/Lesson-0:-getting-started